Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 ]

-== Research Spotlight: Trace Partitioning vs Powerset <sec-trace-partitioning-spotlight>
+== Research Spotlight: Trace Partitioning in Context <sec-trace-partitioning-spotlight>

 #info-box(title: "Research Context")[
-  This section discusses research literature on trace partitioning strategies.
+  This section discusses the theoretical foundations and research literature.
-  Useful for readers interested in the theoretical foundations, but not essential for practical implementation.
+  Useful for readers interested in the formal underpinnings, but not essential for practical implementation.
 ]

+The trace partitioning approach we've used throughout this chapter has deep theoretical roots.
 Trace partitioning maintains disjoint path sets, each with its own abstract value.
 The *powerset* domain allows arbitrary sets of abstract elements without disjointness constraints.
 Trace partitioning is a restricted powerset where partitions align with control flow splits.